GP Retainer Scheme

 Full details regarding the scheme are available are on the NHS England website, with the guidance and application forms.

 Information about applying to the GP Retention Scheme in London

 For further information on applying to the scheme in London, please contact:

 The GP Retention Scheme Coordinator

 Please submit your application to the GP Retention Scheme Coordinator via the above generic email address.

-You may also want to contact one of the Scheme Leads in London:
+You may also want to contact our Scheme Lead for London:

-The scheme leads speak to all prospective GP Retainees, help to organise the twice yearly development days, and are available to provide advice and support for Retainer GPs and their practices, including a yearly review for each Retainer GP.
+The Scheme Lead contacts all prospective GP Retainees, helps to organise peer support sessions, and is available to provide advice and support for Retainer GPs and their practices, including a yearly review for each Retainer GP.